John St John, 11th Baron St John of Bletso

 John St John, 11th Baron St John of Bletso (died 24 June 1757) was an English peer.

+Biography

 The son of Andrew St John and his wife Jane Blois, daughter of William Blois of Cockfield Hall, Suffolk, he was a nephew of Paulet St John, 8th Baron St John of Bletso and succeeded his brother Rowland St John, 10th Baron St John of Bletso to the family title in 1722.

 Lord St John married Elizabeth Crowley (the daughter of Ambrose Crowley) at Greenwich on 6 March 1725.
 Their children included: